Mar-a-Lago neighbors to Trump: Spend your post-presidency elsewhere

 “There’s absolutely no legal theory under which he can use that property as both a residence and a club,” said Glenn Zeitz, another nearby Palm Beach homeowner who has joined the fight against Trump and had previously tangled with him over Trump’s attempt to seize a private home to expand his Atlantic City casino.
 “Basically he’s playing a dead hand.
 He’s not going to intimidate or bluff people because we’re going to be there.”

-A White House spokesperson, Trump’s local attorney and Palm Beach’s mayor did not respond to requests for comment.
+A White House spokesperson and Palm Beach’s mayor did not respond to requests for comment.
 To date, Palm Beach has made no public attempt to prevent Trump from living at Mar-a-Lago or from using it as his legal residence.

+“There is no document or agreement in place that prohibits President Trump from using Mar-a-Lago as his residence,” said a Trump business organization spokesman who was not authorized to speak publicly about a legal issue.

 The current residency controversy tracks back to a deal Trump cut in 1993 when his finances were foundering, and the cost of maintaining Mar-a-Lago was soaring into the multimillions each year.
 Under the agreement, club members are banned from spending more than 21 days a year in the club’s guest suites and cannot stay there for any longer than seven consecutive days.
 Before the arrangement was sealed, an attorney for Trump assured the town council in a public meeting that he would not live at Mar-a-Lago.